allenporter/gcal_sync/README.md

-An asyncio python library for the (Google Calendar API](https://developers.google.com/calendar/api).
+An asyncio python library for the [Google Calendar API](https://developers.google.com/calendar/api).
 This library provides a simplified
 Google Calendar API that is lighter weight and more streamlined compared to using aiogoogle, and increased reliability by supporting efficient sync and reading from local storage.
 See the [API Documentation](https://allenporter.github.io/gcal_sync/).